-- Because this video involves a focus on insidious trauma, some of the material I cover may create responses in our bodies, behaviors, thoughts, or emotions. - Even if it wasn't about trauma, we all have internal and external factors, creating responses in our bodies, behaviors, thoughts, or emotions. - Do whatever you need to. - Mindfulness-Other section pp 5-8 - Mindful moments: 30 seconds.
+- Because this is about insidious trauma, some of the material I cover may create responses in our bodies, behaviors, thoughts, or emotions. - Even if it wasn't about trauma, we all have internal and external factors, creating responses in our bodies, behaviors, thoughts, or emotions. - Do whatever you need to. - Mindfulness-Other section pp 5-8 - Mindful moments: 30 seconds.
 Whatever works for you.
-Helps with retention of information and selfcare. - Help lines and other information
+Can help with retention of information and self-care. - A three-step skill set for self-care YouTube 20 minutes.
+Description: This video provides an overview of a three-step skill set for self-care, of one's body, behaviors, thoughts, and emotions.
+And then, there is an additional segment with some possible approaches for thoughts, mindfulness, grounding, and resetting/relaxing. - Help lines and other information